airbnb/javascript/README.md

     // good
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
+    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman. ' +
       'When you stop to think about ' +
       'how Batman had anything to do ' +
       'with this, you would get nowhere ' +